isomerpages/mlaw-ltp/_ltpi-website/Legal Technology Platform (LTP).md

 The LTP was built with input from a group of leading legal departments and law firms, and incorporates their security and privacy requirements.
 These were combined with best practices in secure system design, to ensure a privacy and security first approach.

+* The LTP currently holds SOC 2 Type 1 and Cloud Security Alliance STAR Level 1 certifications.
+* It complies with the requirements of applicable laws and regulations, including Singapore's Personal Data Protection Act (PDPA) and the EU's General Data Protection Regulation (GDPR).
+* LTP data belonging to Singapore users will be hosted in Singapore, with data masking and strict access controls in place.
+* These are complemented by third-party data and security audits and penetration testing done annually, as well as continuous code and network vulnerability testing throughout the year.
+* The data protection and user agreement for the LTP is also accessible to the public here (INSERT LINK HERE) for prospective users to make an informed decision.